 directly in the competition form, remember to click “Save and Continue” before you log out or navigate to another section.
 You won’t be able to make changes

-After I submit my entries, can I return to edit or add more?Yes, you will be able to return later to edit, add or print entries until April 10.
-To do so, log in and double click “Your submissions” in the upper right hand navigation.
+After I submit my entries, can I return to edit or add more?Yes, you will be able to return later to edit, add or print entries until January 31 at 9:00 p.m.
+Eastern.
+To do so, log into the competitions system and click “Your submissions” in the upper right hand navigation.
 You will see your submissions listed on one page.
-Next to each entry you will have the option to "Edit" or "Print PDF."
-You may also add more entries by clicking the "Submit more entries" button at the top or bottom of the page.
+Next to each entry you will have the option to “Edit” or “Print PDF.”
+You may also add more entries by clicking the “Submit more entries” button at the top or bottom of the page.

 Should I include the credit and caption in the layout of the image file?
 Or will there be a separate field to enter it?

-No, the caption and credit should not need be included in the layout of
+Do not include the caption and credit in the layout of

 the actual image file.
 For each image uploaded, there will be a separate field for caption and